Stremio/stremio-addons/README.md

 stremio.setAuth(url, authKey); // Set the authentication for addons that require auth
 // URL is the URL to the central authentication server - some addons only permit certain servers
-// authKey is the authentication token
+// authKey is the authentication token (user session key) or an Add-on secret if we're authenticating from an Add-on Server

 stremio.add(URL, { priority: 0 }); // Priority is an integer, zero is the highest priority
+// OR
+stremio.add(URL);

 stremio.meta.get(args,cb); /* OR */ stremio.call("meta.get", args, cb);